-We have come a long way from the inception of cloud in the late 90s in the form of Application Service Providers (ASPs).
+We have come a long way from the inception of the cloud in the late 90s in the form of Application Service Providers (ASPs).
 A lot has happened since then.
 In the last 2 decades, we have seen an explosion in cloud SaaS applications, infrastructure, and open source.
 And while software has become cheaper and faster to produce, distributing and monetizing software has become a lot more challenging.

 Gone are the days where the seller can sell 1/2/3 years contracts, show up 3 months before the renewal, send a renewal quote and move on.
-Today it’s about continuous ARR management not TCV.
+Today it’s about continuous ARR management, not TCV.
 And the ARR economy has fundamentally changed the way buying and selling happens.
 We are playing by new rules; one in which, selling never stops.

 ARR has shifted the leverage to buyers away from vendors.
-Buyers don’t commit to long term contracts, engage in self initiated trials, can buy on usage and consumption based pricing, scale that up or down, and buy both remotely and directly in marketplaces like AWS without requiring much from “land” sellers.
+Buyers don’t commit to long-term contracts, engage in self-initiated trials, can buy on usage and consumption-based pricing, scale that up or down, and buy both remotely and directly in marketplaces like AWS without requiring much from “land” sellers.

 ARR buyers also expect continuous innovation (switching costs are low and competitors are a Drift/Intercom chat away) and continuous engagement.
 Selling is no longer episodic but rather a continuous activity.